exadel-inc/esl/docs/COMMIT_CONVENTION.md

 # Commit Convention of ESL project

-Project is using `@commitlint/config-conventional` commit message rules.
+The project is using `@commitlint/config-conventional` commit message rules.
 Please check it out in case you want to contribute to ESL.
 Use this short note to renew commit message rules.